achrafkeddour/linux-formation/chapter-3/6.security/text2.md

 - On Linux, you have a built-in firewall called **iptables**.
   - If you’re using **Ubuntu**, try the graphical interface **Gufw** to manage the firewall easily.
   - **iptables** is powerful, but **Gufw** simplifies the process for most users.

----

-This guide provides the basic steps to keep your Linux system secure, focusing on passwords, data sharing, updates, and firewall protection.